Working paper

 Abstract

-We conduct two series of laboratory experiments to investigate how consumers’ aversion to price inequality among homogeneous goods can be manipulated without shrouding prices or obfuscating goods.
-In Study I, we introduce external reference prices and vary the price differences that subjects observe.
-While high-price subjects show distrust of the introduced reference prices, a higher reference price reduces their price inequality aversion in an unconscious way when the price differences are neither large nor small enough for a binary acceptability judgment.
-In Study II, we vary the observed ratios of high-price to low-price offers.
-High-price subjects keep their price inequality aversion at a strong level as long as low-price offers account for the majority; otherwise, their price inequality aversion significantly weakens as the share of low-price offers shrinks.
-We further present field evidence and a theoretical analysis, showing that retailers can exploit by delicately manipulating the price distribution that consumers observe among homogeneous goods.
+We carried out two series of laboratory experiments to study how consumers’ aversion to disadvantageous price inequality among homogeneous goods can be manipulated without obfuscating price comparison.
+In Study I, we introduced different reference prices and varied the price difference that subjects could observe.
+High-price subjects showed distrust of the introduced reference prices, but their price inequality aversion was reassured by a higher reference price unconsciously when the price difference was neither large nor small enough for a binary salience judgment.
+In Study II, we varied the share of observed high-price offers.
+High-price subjects generally kept their price inequality aversion at a strong level, as long as high-price offers were in the minority; otherwise, their price inequality aversion weakened fast as the share of high-price offers increased.
+We additionally present field evidence, showing that market gatekeepers can exploit by delicately displaying the prices of homogeneous goods to consumers.